Last Updated on

 After doing so, the sentence fits inside of a single cell and column A has been expanded to give more horizontal space for the text in the cell.

 If your column is too thin when you wrap a chunk of text, your row height can become very tall.

 This means that when you have a lot of text in one cell, it can be helpful to give the cell more space by adjusting the column before applying the “wrap” function.

 This tutorial will show you how to unwrap text in Google Sheet:

 If you decide you don’t like how the text looks when it is wrapped, especially if you are inputting a lot of data you would rather be all in one line, you should click on the cells that have the text that you need to unwrap.

 Then open up the “text wrapping” option from the toolbar again, or find the “format” menu, and click on “overflow”.

 The text will then overflow into the cell to the right and will have returned to its default setting.

-We hope after reading this article you have learned how to successfully wrap and unwrap text in a Google Sheets document and how although google sheets take a bit of practice to navigate and use, this is one of the simpler tricks you will learn along the way.
+We hope after reading this article you have learned how to successfully wrap and unwrap text in a Google Sheet.
+Although Google Sheets takes a bit of practice to navigate and use, this is one of the simpler tricks you will learn along the way.